Skip to main content

 • Organizational Development Analyst

-photo of Kelli Brooks, MBA, BCC
+photo of Kelli Erb-Scarbrough, MBA, BCC

-Kelli Brooks, MBA, BCC
+Kelli Erb-Scarbrough, MBA, BCC

 • Volunteer Coach, MCG Office for Faculty Success